WulfGamesYT/MultiDatabasePDO/README.md

 ```

 ## Random ID Generator
 Instead of `AUTO INCREMENT`, or if you need a way of generating unique strings in your tables for a column, you can make use of a function called `generateRandomID()`.
-Here is an example of how to use it when inserting new rows into your tables:
+You can always generate a UUID or GUID via PHP, it's up to you!
+Here is an example of how to use this function when inserting new rows into your tables:
 ```php
 //Here we generate a truly random string for the "ID" column in the "Users" table.
 //Optionally we can pass in a length for the random string as the 3rd parameter, default length is 48.